Why We Need Diversity & Inclusion in the Workplace

 Establishing diversity and inclusion is not a one-day lesson, but it’s a shared strategy to become better in many ways.
 A diverse team will gather various ideas and communicate in a better, transparent manner.

-First, you don’t need to be the CEO or the HR manager to support diversity in your workplace.
-Secondly, you can enhance diversity following these precious tips:
+Keep in mind that you don’t need to be the CEO or the HR manager to support diversity in your workplace.
+Also, you can enhance diversity following these precious tips:

 - Create a safe environment and promote a great employee network.
 Use creativity to imagine a way to engage your peers.
 What about a community group outside the office?